jangdan/HIP/docs/understand/programming_model.rst

   supported by the inability of asynchronous access from the host.

-* Not all C++ language features map cleanly to typical device architectures, some are very expensive (meaning slow) to implement on GPU devices, therefor they are forbidden in device contexts to avoid users tapping into features that unexpectedly decimate their program's performance.
+* Not all C++ language features map cleanly to typical device architectures, some are very expensive (meaning slow) to implement on GPU devices, therefore they are forbidden in device contexts to avoid users tapping into features that unexpectedly decimate their program's performance.
 Offload devices targeted by HIP aren't general purpose devices, at least not in the sense a CPU is.